aaronsaray/aaronsaray.com/content/blog/please-use-public-accessors-in-your-object-oriented-programming.markdown

 This works fine and outputs our information.
 However, this is not good practice.
 You should be using public accessors.

-### The Book Class with Accessors
+## The Book Class with Accessors

 I used to think that was stupid to write an accessor for every variable.
 I mean, if I have `$title`, why do I have to write a function called `getTitle()`?
 Well, what if the way title is retrieved is changed?
-Anyways, lets look at the proper way to write this class:
+Anyways, let's look at the proper way to write this class:

 **Book Done Right**